pamudu123/BEE_counting/README.md

 | ![realtime camera image](Results/GUI_images/screenshot_2.png) | ![processing_bee_video](Results/GUI_images/screenshot_4.png) | ![process stop](Results/GUI_images/screenshot_5.png)

-The GUI is designed using the PySide6 Python library.
+The GUI is designed using the **PySide6** Python library.

 **GUI App Features**

-The user can capture bee statistics in real-time, and they can set a time limit in seconds, minutes, or hours.
+- The user can monitor bee statistics in real-time, and they can set a time limit in seconds, minutes, or hours.
   Once the time limit is reached, the process stops.
 Additionally, users can halt the process in the middle of      capturing.

-Users also have the ability to upload recorded videos.
-The app will then provide bee statistics based on the uploaded video.
+- Users also have the ability to upload recorded videos.
+The app will then provide bee statistics from the          uploaded video.